Skip to content

 5. Fill the pot up with cold water until it is 6 inches over the ingredients into the pot.

-6. Simmer on low heat for 4-6 hours, skimming the impurities off of the top every 45 minutes or so.
+6. Simmer on low heat for 4-6 hours, skimming the impurities off the top every 45 minutes.

 7. Strain it and store it.
-I believe that it cannot extract much more flavor past the 6-hour mark.
+After 6 hours, it will not extract much more flavor.

 step by step procedures for simmering a chicken stock in a pot

 A remouillage is a stock that is made from the bones and vegetables that have already been used in a stock.
-Essentially after you strain the first stock, you add the bones and vegetables back to the pot, refill it with water and make a second stock.
+After you strain the first stock, add the bones and vegetables back to the pot, refill it with water, and make a second stock.

 Make-Ahead and Storage

-Make-Ahead: This can be made up to 3 days ahead of time.
+Make-Ahead: This can be made up to 3 days ahead of time for freshness.

-How to Reheat: To reheat it, add your desired portion to a small saucepot and heat over low heat until hot.
+How to Reheat: To reheat it, add your desired amount to a saucepot and heat over low to medium heat until hot.

 Chef Billy Parisi